pallets/flask/docs/upgrading.rst

 In order to not break people's sessions it is possible to continue using the old session system by using the `Flask-OldSessions_` extension.

+Flask also started storing the :data:`flask.g` object on the application context instead of the request context.
+This change should be transparent for you but it means that you now can store things on the ``g`` object when there is no request context yet but an application context.
+The old ``flask.Flask.request_globals_class`` attribute was renamed to :attr:`flask.Flask.app_ctx_globals_class`.

 .. _Flask-OldSessions: http://packages.python.org/Flask-OldSessions/

 Version 0.9